skedastik/ty-levels/README.md

         ...
     <--/auto-->

-The following edits are currently supported:
+The following edits (and their shortened aliases) are currently supported:

-- mirrorZ
+- mirrorX / mx
-- mirrorX
+- mirrorZ / mz
-- mirrorY
+- mirrorY / my
-- rotate90Clockwise
+- rotate90Clockwise / rc
-- rotate90Counterclockwise
+- rotate90Counterclockwise / rcc

 Edits can be infinitely chained and nested.
 They are applied from innermost to outermost, left to right.
 Take the following example: